-Last winter, some friends introduced me to “old school” watches.
-Ever since, I’ve gotten into horology and started to appreciate watches for their ingenuity, elegance, and intricate movements.
-As I like to build things, I naturally progressed into watchmaking2
+Last winter, some friends introduced me to "old school" watches.
+Ever since, I've gotten into horology and started to appreciate watches for their ingenuity, elegance, and intricate movements.
+As I like to build things, I naturally progressed into watchmaking

 In this post, I talk about how I fell in love with the iconic Seiko SKX, a rite of passage for anyone daring to call themselves a "watch guy" - and how I discovered the watch's utility and versatility through modding.

 Let's start by learning about (incase you don't know) the different parts that make a watch.
 Here's a lovely illustration that helped me out when I was getting started and ordering the parts for my mods.